 In the Burrow sitting room were six people each dressed nicely, but casually compared to the formality that would come later in the day.
 Mr. and Mrs. Weasley were there as well as Tonks and Lupin, along with two women that Harry did not recognize.
 One was a tall, dark haired, stately looking woman dressed in dark blue robes, whose features Harry thought were vaguely familiar.
-The other was a shorter happy looking, light haired, woman wearing a gold robe, with white trim and an academic style hood of white velvet.
-Around this later woman's neck was a gold amulet bearing the insignia of the Ministry, and in her hands was a tattered leather book.
+The other was a shorter, happy looking, light haired, woman, wearing a gold robe, with white trim and an academic style hood of white velvet.
+Around her neck was a gold amulet bearing the insignia of the Ministry, and in her hands was a tattered leather book.

 They were then quickly introduced to the Ministry Officiator, Miss Gore, who bowed deeply, mostly to Harry.

 "Thank you all for coming," Lupin said, "It is not our desire to detract at all from the events of the day, but as Nymphadora and I have recently found ourselves bound, it made little sense to put a marriage off.
 We desire nothing more than to share this event with our few good friends in a very small ceremony."
 He paused, waving Harry to come to his side.
 "So as not to deflect attention from Fleur and Bill, we would ask that you keep this matter silent until all the celebrations of the day, are done," he bowed a bit nervously.

 Harry straightened Remus' tie for him and clapped him lightly on the shoulder, "I wish so much for you that my father and Sirius were here to witness for you," Harry said in a whisper.

 "Harry," Lupin said, "I also wish that were so, but do not think yourself a substitute, they are here in you, and you are here at my request."
 He paused, "And, Harry, thank you for the suit."